 Product kitting is a broad term used in order fulfillment that refers to the assembly of individual items into ready-to-ship sets.
 This can be either virtually on your marketplaces – a listed bundle comprised of disparate parts –– or physically in your warehouse – products bound together and stored in one location.
 These ready-to-ship sets are known as kits.

-In order to better understand product kitting, you must first understand the basic method in which warehouse management systems (WMS) track individual inventory items.
+In order to better understand product kitting and bundling, you must first understand the basic method in which warehouse management systems (WMS) track individual inventory items.
 When a warehouse receives a new order shipment, that order initially goes through the receiving and processing department of a warehouse.
 Here is how the kitting process flows.

 Utilizing product barcodes, the processing and receiving department will scan the individual items into their WMS to be tracked and managed.
 Upon scanning the items, the WMS reads each individual item’s own unique SKU.
 Think of SKUs as the DNA, or genetic code, of your inventory.
 Much like how scientists can read your DNA to determine every physical feature of your body, retailers read SKUs within their WMS to determine the physical makeup of the inventory within the warehouse.